varnerlab/GapFindFill.jl/README.md

 ## Statement of need
 The current implementation of *GapFind* and *GapFill* is in GAMS, which charges a significant amount of license fee from each single user, even though many solvers are free for academic purpose.
-To promote the usage of this computational tool, we developed this open-source Julia package, GFFJ.jl, to enable researchers to use *GapFind* and *GapFill* for free by harnessing the power of academic free solvers provided by [Gurobi](https://www.gurobi.com/) and [IBM](https://www.ibm.com/analytics/cplex-optimizer).
+To promote the usage of this computational tool, we developed this open-source Julia package, `GFFJ.jl`, to enable researchers to use *GapFind* and *GapFill* for free by harnessing the power of academic free solvers provided by [Gurobi](https://www.gurobi.com/) and [IBM](https://www.ibm.com/analytics/cplex-optimizer).
-GFFJ.jl is implemented in Julia and makes use of the high-level interface [JuMP.jl](https://github.com/JuliaOpt/JuMP.jl).
+`GFFJ.jl` is implemented in Julia and makes use of the high-level interface [JuMP.jl](https://github.com/JuliaOpt/JuMP.jl).
 JuMP is a domain-specific modeling language for mathematical optimization embedded in Julia.
-With JuMP, it it easier for users to specify and call different optimizers to solve optimization problems in GFFJ.jl than using interfaces provided by solvers directly.
+With JuMP, it it easier for users to specify and call different optimizers to solve optimization problems in `GFFJ.jl` than using interfaces provided by solvers directly.
-Built upon the generic high-level programming language Julia, users can embed GFFJ.jl in their complex work flows to simplify task processing.
-While GAMS, as a specific optimization tool, does not provide support of processing other tasks, nor being able to be integrated with other programming languages.
+Built upon the generic high-level programming language Julia, users can embed `GFFJ.jl` in their complex work flows to simplify task processing.
+While GAMS, as a specific optimization tool, does not provide support for processing other tasks, nor being able to be integrated with other programming languages.

 ## Installation instruction